 Joysticks

-can differ across controllers and even different mechanims of accessing the same controller.
+Joystick “Keys” are mostly named as KEY_BUTTON_n for the nth button and KEY_AXIS_m_UP for the mth axis (with DOWN instead of UP to indicate a “downwards” direction).
+Note that the numbers for n and m can differ across controllers and even different mechanims of accessing the same controller.
 Check the logs when unsure about the naming of keys.

-) because they can cause conflicts if enabled by default.
+Some joysticks are disabled by default (by commenting out the idmatcher) because they can cause conflicts if enabled by default.
 See individual json files for details.

 LIRC